Alabama Warrant Search

 Searching for Alabama Arrest Warrants.

 An arrest warrant in Alabama is dispensed if there is plausible cause to presume a person is guilty of doing an unlawful act.
 The arrest warrant is an affidavit executed by a judge that describes the arrestee’s full name, place of residence, other identifying info, and the kind of crime they’re being arrested for.
 A judge or a magistrate will need to execute an arrest warrant.
-After the judge signs an arrest warrant, the law enforcement division may place under arrest the person or take them into county detention.
+After the judge signs an arrest warrant, the law enforcement division may place the person under arrest or take them into county detention.

 Alabama Statewide Warrant Search System.

-Online Warrant Search – Not available.
+Statewide Online Warrant Search – Not available.

 What is a Alabama Bench Warrant?